 - what to call them

 Let's get started.
 Create the "Archive to Folder" action, and enter a destination.
 This part is easy and, of course, no one but you knows the best place.
-I'll put mine on my D: drive which is (a) quite large and (b) mostly free.
+I'll put mine on my D: drive, which has a lot of available space.
 I turned off "Monitor this drive for available space," but that's a personal choice, not a recommendation.
 If my machine were a production machine, I would consider leaving the monitor option set.

 The second question is "what to call them," and for that, I have two possible suggestions.

 The first suggestion is to use the name as it comes to you, which will be a great option if your job names are always unique.
 Only you would know that.
 Note that in the setup, I've inserted "<N>" in the user interface.

 My second suggestion is that, depending on your situation, it may be more useful for you to organize these archived print jobs by date.
 That depends on your situation, and again, you would know best.
 If this option makes more sense to you, this is how you would do it.